-Bimal Roy was one of the greatest ever directors of Indian cinema.
-In his films we see a romantic idealist to whom any form of exploitation – social, religious or economic was unacceptable.
+Bimal Roy was without doubt one of the greatest ever directors of Indian cinema.
+In his films, we see a romantic and sensitive idealist to whom any form of exploitation – social, religious or economic was unacceptable.

-Born on 12th July, 1909, Bimal Roy came from a well-to-do Bengali family.
-He entered films as a cameraman with the New Theatres studio, where he evocatively photographed some of their most well-known classic films like Devdas (1935), Maya (1936), Manzil (1936), Mukti (1937) and Meenakshi (1942).
+Roy came over to Calcutta and entered films as a cameraman with the prestigious New Theatres studio, where he evocatively photographed some of their most well-known classic films like Devdas (1935), Maya (1936), Manzil (1936), Mukti (1937) and Meenakshi (1942).
 His first film as Director too came at New Theatres – Udayer Pathey (1944) in Bengali, which was then remade by him as Humrahi (1945) in Hindi.
-The film, an early social realist film, was a big critical success.
+The film, an early social realist film, was a big critical success for Roy.
 Right from his first film, Bimalda was able to introduce a realism and subtlety suited to the cinema.
-He then went on to direct Anjangarh (1948), Mantramugdha (1949) and Pehla Aadmi (1950), all at New Theatres even though by now, the once grand studio was beginning to flounder, its last production being Bakul (1955).
+He then went on to direct Anjangarh (1948) in Bengali/Hindi, Mantramugdha (1949) and Pehla Aadmi (1950), all at New Theatres even though by now, the once grand studio was beginning to flounder, its last production being Bakul (1955).

 Following Pehla Aadmi, Bimalda migrated to Bombay along with editor Hrishikesh Mukherjee and composer Salil Chowdhury.
-His first film there was Maa (1952) for Bombay Talkies, a typical melodrama starring Leela Chitnis, Bharat Bhushan and Shyama.
+His first film in the city of dreams was Maa (1952) for Bombay Talkies, a typical melodrama starring Leela Chitnis in the title role, Bharat Bhushan and Shyama.
 According to the critics at the time, the film was largely redeemed only by Roy’s innate reserve and good taste.
-He then formed his own production unit and made his breakthrough film, Do Bigha Zamin (1953).
+He then formed his own production unit, Bimal Roy productions and made his breakthrough film, Do Bigha Zamin (1953).
 The film, heavily inspired from the neo-realistic films of Italy and Vittorio de Sica’s Bicycle Thief (1948) in particular, was a moving tale, which Bimalda projects with sympathy and simplicity.
 The film followed the travails of a poor farmer who migrates to the city and works as a rickshaw puller to make ends meet and earn money to get his land back from the moneylender.
-After a series of misfortunes, he returns to his village to find his farm taken over by a city developer.
+After a series of misfortunes, he returns to his village only to find his farm taken over by a city developer.
 The film, boasting of a superb central performance by Balraj Sahni, was a moderate commercial success and a huge critical success and won Bimalda awards at Cannes and at the Karlovy Vary Film Festivals.
-Even back home when Raj Kapoor saw the film, his reaction was, “How I wished I had made this film.”
+Even back home, when Raj Kapoor saw the film, his reaction was, “How I wished I had made this film.”

 Followed three adapatations of Sarat Chandra Chatterjee, Parineeta (1953), Biraj Bahu (1954) and Devdas (1955).
 In between, Bimalda also directed the emotional Baap Beti (1954) and the sensitive Naukri (1954), often unjustly excluded from Bimalda’s list of memorable films.

 Talking of his three Sarat Chandra adaptations, the most striking element of these films was Bimalda’s ability to project the Bengali family in a language like Hindi, without losing out on the essence and spirit of the ethnic ethos the story and the characters belong to.
-Their narrative is unhurried, lingering, yet never tending to drag like slow-paced films usually do while the editing is marked by his characteristic spontaneity while the dialogues are always delivered in low-key and soft tones.
+Their narrative is unhurried, lingering, yet never tending to drag like slow-paced films usually do.
+The editing is marked by his characteristic spontaneity while the dialogues are always delivered in low-key and soft tones.
 Loudness, in other words, as in all Bimalda films, is conspicuous by its absence.
 His adaptation of Devdas, in particular, is regarded as the definitive version of the novel.

-Bimal Roy’s two much-acclaimed films with Nutan, Sujata (1959) and Bandini (1963), saw him returning to realistic imperatives.
-Sujata, dealing with caste prejudice is more human than most films made on this subject while Bandini, which Bimalda launched in 1960 but waited for Nutan, who got pregnant and gave birth to her son, is considered to be by many his finest work, even ahead of Do Bigha Zamin.
+Bimal Roy’s two much-acclaimed films with Nutan, Sujata (1959) and Bandini (1963), saw him returning to more sensitive issues.
+Sujata, dealing with caste prejudice is more humane than most films made on this subject while Bandini, which Bimalda launched in 1960 but waited for Nutan, who got pregnant and gave birth to her son, is considered to be by many his finest work, even ahead of Do Bigha Zamin.
 The film tells the story of a woman prisoner charged with murder.
 The story, told in flashback from the woman’s point of view is unraveled in a manner such that by and large she is always there or from where she can overhear the goings on in the past rather than the general practice of telling the whole story.
 In the film, Bimalda beautifully used imagery and sound to convey the various moods of Nutan.
 As she is seated in the corner of her gray, grim cell facing the prison’s high wall, she can hear the hoofs of the horse pulling the carriage taking away her lover, or that masterful scene in which Nutan murders her lover’s wife with the hammering of a welder in the background thus heightening the drama!
 Nutan is the heart and soul of both Bandini and Sujata and it is perhaps fitting that she won Filmfare Awards for Best Actress for both films.